KIrynaW/coast-keepers-project/README.md

 # Welcome to Coast Keepers!
 The Coast Keepers website is a place where the local community of environmentally conscious people in Co.
 Kerry, Ireland can learn about the importance of coastal environment cleaning and preservation.
-Here, users can learn how they can help prevent further ocean pollution by cleaning their local beaches and are encouraged to sign up to participate in the local coast clean-up events.
-Our mission is to not only educate and encourage people to clean the local coastlines, but to also bring the local community together to strengthen intepersonal connections, meanwhile reconnecting people with our inherent relation to nature.
+Here, users can learn how they can help prevent further ocean pollution by cleaning their local beaches, and are encouraged to sign up to participate in the local coast clean-up events.
+Our mission is to not only educate and encourage people to clean the local coastlines, but to also bring the local community together to strengthen interersonal connections, meanwhile reconnecting people with our inherent relation to nature.

 ***